dwightjack/vue-types/docs/README.md

 # VueTypes

-`vue-types` is a collection of configurable [prop type](http://vuejs.org/guide/components.html#Props) definitions for Vue.js, inspired by React `prop-types`.
+`vue-types` is a collection of configurable [prop type](http://vuejs.org/guide/components.html#Props) validators for Vue.js, inspired by React `prop-types`.

 [Try it now!](https://codesandbox.io/embed/vue-types-template-khfk4)

 ## When to use

-While basic prop type definition in Vue.js is straight-forward and convenient, fine-grained prop validation can become verbose on complex components.
+While basic prop validation in Vue.js is straight-forward and convenient, fine-grained validation can become verbose on complex components.

 `vue-types` offers a compact and fluent interface to define your project's props.